Mingyue-Cheng/Bingjian/README.md

 <a href="" target="_blank"><img src="https://github.com/user-attachments/assets/7852bedc-f7cd-4b49-8064-ee3f578881a8" alt="WriteGPT" style="width: 60%; min-width: 300px; display: block; margin: auto;"></a>
 </p>

+>
+> 🙋 Please let us know if you find out a mistake or have any suggestions!
+>
+> 🌟 If you find this resource helpful, please consider to star this repository and cite our research:

 ```
 @inproceedings{cheng2024towards,
   title={Towards Personalized Evaluation of Large Language Models with An Anonymous Crowd-Sourcing Platform},